Reference ID: MET-D43C | Process Engineering Reference Sheets Calculation Guide

 Introduction & Context

 Molecular diffusivity quantifies how fast a solute migrates through a solvent due to random thermal motion.
-In process engineering it governs the rate of mass-transfer limited steps such as gas absorption, liquid-liquid extraction, crystallization, membrane separation, and heterogeneous catalysis.
-Accurate estimates allow engineers to size equipment (column heights, residence times, film thicknesses) and to interpret lab-scale kinetic data.
-The Einstein–Stokes equation links the macroscopic diffusion coefficient to solvent viscosity, temperature, and solute size, providing a quick first-principles estimate when experimental data are unavailable.
+In process engineering it governs the rate of mass‑transfer limited steps such as gas absorption, liquid‑liquid extraction, crystallization, membrane separation, and heterogeneous catalysis.
+Accurate estimates allow engineers to size equipment (column heights, residence times, film thicknesses) and to interpret lab‑scale kinetic data, as well as to predict the diffusion layer thickness for design and scale‑up, and to complement these analyses with a thermal diffusivity calculation.

 Convert temperature from Celsius to absolute scale